-Introduction
+1 Introduction

-This document provides the Shoreline Management Guidelines (henceforth 'the Guidelines') for Columbia Lake that were developed based on fish and wildlife values.
+This document provides the Shoreline Management Guidelines (henceforth 'the Guidelines') for Tie Lake that were developed based on fish and wildlife values.
 The Guidelines are intended to conserve fish and wildlife habitat.
-The Guidelines have been developed by the East Kootenay Integrated Lake Management Partnership (EKILMP).
+The Guidelines were originally been developed by the East Kootenay Integrated Lake Management Partnership (EKILMP).
 The partnership is comprised of federal, provincial and local governments, First Nations and non-profit organizations.

 EKILMP was formed in 2006 for the purpose of creating lake management guidelines that balance development with environmental needs for the key lakes in the East Kootenay.
-Thus far, similar guidelines have been developed for Windermere Lake, Moyie and Munroe Lakes and are planned for many other lakes.
+To date, similar guidelines have been developed for Windermere Lake, Wasa, Moyie, Munroe Lakes, Jim Smith, and St. Mary lakes.
 The Guidelines include shoreline designation maps, risk rating for potential proposed activities and a flow chart that indicates selected preliminary approval procedures when making development applications.
 These are provided as tools to assist landowners and developers who want to propose shoreline development.
 Once these guidelines have been reviewed, landowners and developers should submit applications to the appropriate offices listed below.